 One Pole: One pole allows you to still use your free hand from grabbing and swinging on supports, as well as holding equipment such as a compass or map.
 I have also seen several examples of two poles actually tripping up their master…

-T style handle: Your weight is transferred to the stick via the palm of your hand while your thumb an fingers only need to retain the stick, which on a long hike is far more comfortable then having to grip the pole diameter constantly like a pole handle, particularly with cold and tired hands. (*5) This handle also makes it great for carrying on your pack side – and not slipping out.
+T style handle: Your weight transfers to the stick via the palm of your hand, with the only work your thumb and fingers need to do is hold the stick in your hand.
+This is much more comfortable on a long hike, particularly with cold and tired hands.
+This handle also makes it great for carrying on your pack side – and not slipping out.

 Grip: Cork – much more suited for New Zealand’s Temperate climate – grip retained with sweaty hands.

 Strap: I tend to shorten the strap if adjustable so it’s just long enough to attach to the clip have on my pack for carrying it, and this also means I can let go of the stick and grab something more solid much more easily.

 Shaft: Go for a light allow shaft with a spring suspension and twist locking mechanism.

 Hiking Basket: Essential in New Zealand Mud and bog, a great idea is to unscrew the basket and fill the thread with a heavy construction adhesive like “Liquid nails” and then screw back no tight – so your basket stays attached to the pole.